-- Plaintiff Connecticut Criminal Defense Lawyers Association (CCDLA) is a nonprofit Connecticut organization comprising lawyers who represent people accused of crimes in the state. - 2.
-CCDLA has approximately three hundred members statewide. - 3.
-Its members represent clients held in each of the facilities controlled by the Connecticut Department of Correction (DOC). - 4.
-CCDLA engages in education and advocacy for the fair treatment of those accused of crimes, and for positive changes in Connecticut's criminal and motor vehicle code.
+- 4. CCDLA engages in education and advocacy for the fair treatment of those accused of crimes, and for positive changes in Connecticut's criminal and motor vehicle code.
 CCDLA also serves as an amicus curiae to Connecticut's appellate courts. - 5.
 Plaintiff Willie Breyette is a person incarcerated at MacDougall-Walker Correctional Institution in Suffield.
 Mr. Breyette has Hashimoto's disease, an autoimmune condition in which a person's immune system attacks their thyroid gland.
 Mr. Breyette also has asthma. - 6.
 Plaintiff Daniel Rodriguez is a person incarcerated at Osborn Correctional Institution in Somers.
 Mr. Rodriguez is eligible for halfway house placement in May, but has been told by DOC that no one will be released to a halfway house during the COVID-19 pandemic. - 7.
 Plaintiff Anthony Johnson is a person incarcerated at Willard-Cybulski Correctional Institution in Enfield.
-Mr. Johnson is sixty-one years old.

-- 8. Plaintiff Marvin Jones is a person being held at the New Haven Correctional Center because he cannot afford his \$5,000 bond.
+Mr. Johnson is sixty-one years old. - Plaintiff Marvin Jones is a person being held at the New Haven Correctional Center because he cannot afford his \$5,000 bond.
 On account of a past injury, he has only one lung. - 9.
+Plaintiff Kerri Dirgo is a person being held at the York Correctional Institution in Niantic because she cannot afford her \$22,000 bond.
+She has multiple sclerosis and takes immunosuppressive medication known to increase risk of viral infection. - Plaintiff Joshua Wilcox is a person incarcerated at Cheshire Correctional Institution.
+His maximum release date is less than eight weeks away, on May 27, 2020-meaning, he must be released from state custody by then. - 11.
+Defendant Ned Lamont is the governor of Connecticut.

-Defendant Ned Lamont is the governor of Connecticut. - Defendant Rollin Cook is the commissioner of the Connecticut Department of Correction.
+12. Defendant Rollin Cook is the commissioner of the Connecticut Department of Correction.